agiratech/odoo-docker/README.md

-# Usage
+# Instructions

 Give full permission to the folders so that the containers can access the directory and files.```
 $ sudo chmod -R 777 addons
 $ sudo chmod -R 777 etc
 ```

 To start the container:
 ```
 $ docker-compose up
 ```